Denis-7242/QR-code-generator/README.md

 ## Browser Support
 Works on modern browsers (Chromium, Firefox, Safari, Edge).
 If something doesn’t work, try serving via a local server as described above.

-## Screenshots (optional)
-Add screenshots or a GIF of the app in action here.

 ## License
 MIT License.
 You’re free to use, modify, and distribute with attribution.

-## Credits
-If this project uses a QR library (e.g., `qrcodejs` or similar), credit the library and its license here.